dplastico/dplastico.github.io/_posts/2021-10-17-Learning-Double-Restrictions:The-house-of-plastic-cake.md

 # Conclusion

-I really enjoy heap exploitation and this exercise help me a lot to better understand malloc internals.
+I really enjoy heap exploitation and this self-imposed exercise help me a lot to better understand malloc internals.
 I wouldn't really call it a "house" but it's a nice approach to exploit double free bugs that have more restrictions.Also maybe some variations are possible, a combination of House of Botcake + tcache dumping or tcache stashing unlink can maybe achieve the same goal.
 I hope this post is useful to more people that want top explore the heap internals.
 If you have any doubts about this post you can contact me at dicord dplastico#3901

 I wanted to thanks the people that help me to build the knowledge to write this post: